BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Our tendency to draw mistaken conclusions from the most common principles is the reason why God revealed the Decalogue to us
 - Temperance - you should not deviate from reason because of appetites
 - Bravery - you should not deviate from the correct judgment of reason because of fear or rashness
+- Since the natural law includes specif i c principles that are not within the scope of universal conscience, we need the intellectual virtue that grasps them.